kalkin/file-expert/README.md

 # file-expert

-An expert system for recognizing source code file types, similar to GitHub/linguist, but written in Rust.
+An expert system for recognizing source file, similar to [GitHub/linguist](https://github.com/github/linguist), but written in Rust.

 ## Usage